fsystemweb/product-list/README.md

 This application is ready to be connected to a graphql server.
-For our demo live we use: https://www.takeshape.io/ Just remember to populate the .env.local file with your graphql server credentials.
+For our demo live we use: https://www.takeshape.io/ Just remember to populate the environment.ts file with your graphql server credentials.

 We use cache first because we don't really need real-time acurrancy.